How to write a bachelor thesis, step by step (proposal to defense)

 If the thesis feels overwhelming, that is normal, and it is mostly an illusion of scale.
 You are not writing a book this week.
 This week you are narrowing a topic, or drafting one subsection, or verifying ten references.
 Do the step in front of you and trust that the steps add up, because they do.

 This is where CiteOwl helps with the parts that eat your time without touching the parts that have to be yours.
 It can help you structure your chapters, find and cite real sources for your literature review, and draft sections you review change by change as plain diffs, so you accept or reject every edit and the words stay yours.
 Every claim it writes links to a real paper it actually read, with the supporting quote shown, so nothing fabricated slips in.
 When you are done, it exports to the citation style your program requires.
 You still own the argument, the analysis, and the thesis.
+How far a tool can carry a thesis is a different question with a mostly negative answer, and it is answered in full in can AI write my thesis, which walks through the declaration you sign, the supervisor who watched, and the room at the end.
 You just do not have to fight the blank page alone.